 If you buy a 35% stake in a 200,000 home your deposit would only be £3,500.
 That means if you can save just £300 a month for 1 year you could have your deposit ready to go.
 You also have the option to purchase a smaller stake in many homes which will also lower the deposit amount you would need.

 Choice of properties

 Shared Ownership doesn’t mean you’ll only be able to buy a tiny starter flat.
 Many of the properties available to buy through Shared Ownership are larger family homes.
-You can see all of our available properties on Help to Buy South West, or read about our current developments to see what’s coming soon in our latest Regeneration blog.
+You can see all of our available properties on Help to Buy South West, or read about our current developments to see what’s coming soon in our latest blogs.

 When you’re in your Shared Ownership property you have the option to staircase your share in the property so you can increase the portion of the home that you own outright.
 Different options vary depending on the development but in some cases you can staircase to 100% meaning over time you will own your house in full.

 By getting onto the property ladder you have the chance to increase your money with time.
 When renting you may spend a few hundred pounds a month paying to live in the home, however when you move into a Shared Ownership property the share of the property that you own is yours.
 This means that if you own 50% of a £200,000 property, as the property market value increases, over time your share of £100,000 will also grow – without having to do anything but pay your mortgage!

 With Shared Ownership in a lot of cases the cost of your mortgage repayments coupled with the Shared Ownership rental cost, actually works out cheaper than a normal rented home.
 Plus you have the added benefit of paying off your own mortgage instead of just paying to live in a property.
 You can find out more about how you could be better off by speaking to one of our team.